versionpress/versionpress/.github/ISSUE_TEMPLATE.md

-Only technical issues go here; if you have trouble installing VersionPress or using it please visit https://github.com/versionpress/support first.
+Visit https://github.com/versionpress/support first please, or chat with us on Gitter.

 Good issue contains:

 - Clear description
-- An example / screenshot / GIF
+- An example, screenshot or GIF
-- Info about environment, if relevant
+- Info about the environment (VP and WP version, OS etc.) if relevant

 Thanks!